OxIonics/ionics_fits/README.md

 fringe contrast must lie within certain bounds).

 First, any prior knowledge about the system should be incorporated by specifying fixed parameter values and parameter bounds.
-After that, the fit is validated.
-At present, validation is done using the Chi-squared as a test for goodness of fit.
-It is likely that additional validation tests will be added as the package grows.
+After that, the fit is validated using a [`FitValidator`](../master/ionics_fits/validators.py).
+Validators provide a flexible and extensible framework for using statistical tests to validate fits.

 ## General purpose